About Our Research

 Clinical trials are a partnership between people affected by diabetes and doctors to help find ways to treat, predict, prevent, and reverse the disease.
 These trials seek to improve day-to-day diabetes management and prevent diabetes-related complications.
 Each study tries to answer specific scientific questions.
 Clinical trials that involve patients are the final stage of careful and extensive diabetes research taking place in the laboratory.
 Participants in clinical trials are offered the opportunity to play a more active role in their own health care, learn about new research treatments, and help others by contributing to medical research.

-Funding for our studies comes from a variety of sponsors including the National Institutes of Health, the Juvenile Diabetes Research Foundation, the American Diabetes Association, and the International Diabetes Federation.
+Funding for our studies comes from a variety of sponsors, including the National Institutes of Health, the Juvenile Diabetes Research Foundation, the American Diabetes Association, and The Helmsley Trust.

 Each clinical trial is approved and monitored by the UF Institutional Review Board (IRB) to make sure the risks are as low as possible and are worth any potential benefits.
 An IRB is an independent committee of physicians, statisticians, community advocates, and others that ensures that the rights of the participants are protected and that the study is ethical.